 Let’s see how you can do that.

-When we were making our Excel file read-only in our previous discussion, you had seen the General Options dialog box like the picture below.
+When we were making our Excel file read-only in our previous discussion, you saw the General Options dialog box like the picture below.
 You see there are two password fields in the dialog box.

 We don’t want to restrict our users from opening our files.
 So, we will not apply any password in the Password to open field.